Create Repeatable and Scalable Revenue from Social Media

 What they wanted: a long-term, full-picture fundraising solution that is repeatable and scalable.

-Ultimately, The American Cancer Society was seeking three things:
+Ultimately, The American Diabetes Association was seeking three things:

 1